qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 How to obtain QGIS?

-QGIS is freely available on Windows, Linux, MacOS X, BSD, and Android.
+QGIS is available on Windows, macOS, Linux, Android and iOS.

 We recommend installing the packages of the released software.